Agramm18/Patient_Management_System_v.05/docs/architecture/TECHNICHAL.md

 -> ConfigController
 -> AuthController
--> MenuController when an active user has menu access
+-> MenuController when an active user has menu access -> ServiceController after a menu selection
 ```

-`FrontController` currently routes `CONFIG`, `AUTH`, and `MENU`.
-The service, UI, and exit request types are reserved but not routed through active switch cases.
+`FrontController` currently routes `CONFIG`, `AUTH`, `MENU`, and `SERVICE`.
+The UI and exit request types are reserved but not routed through active switch cases.

 The project separates code into: